finos/common-domain-model/documentation/source/eligible-collateral-representation.rst

 product identifiers.
-Data type ``productIdentifier`` can be used to express specific instrument identifiers such as ISINs, CUSIPs etc. There is a section within the CDM documentation that covers this area of the model, this can be found in the following link `Products with Identifiers Section`_.
+Data type ``productIdentifier`` can be used to express specific instrument identifiers such as ISINs, CUSIPs etc. There is a section within the CDM documentation that covers this area of the model, this can be found in the following link :ref:`products-with-identifiers-section`.

 Listing (Used within Asset Criteria)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^